 Within UK DRI:

-- Prof David Sharp, UK DRI at Care Research & Technology at Imperial
+- Prof David Sharp, UK DRI Care Research & Technology

-- Dr Hamed Haddadi, UK DRI at Care Research & Technology at Imperial
+- Dr Hamed Haddadi, UK DRI Care Research & Technology

-- Prof Derk-Jan Dijk, UK DRI at Care Research & Technology at Imperial
+- Prof Derk-Jan Dijk, UK DRI Care Research & Technology

 Beyond UK DRI:

-Healthy home, sensors, personalised healthcare, machine learning, Internet of Things, data privacy
+Healthy home, AI and machine learning, sensors, personalised healthcare, digital platforms, Internet of Things, data privacy

-In-home sensors, robotics, data analytics, distributed edge computing, cloud data integration, machine learning algorithms
+In-home sensors, deep learning, Bayesian methods, probabilistic machine learning, data analytics, distributed edge computing, cloud data integration, adaptive and continual machine learning models.

 7. Key publications